 This issue of the Code of Practice does not include any new sections, but changes have been made to some of the recommendations and related commentary.
-In addition, the notes have been brought up to date in accordance with the legislation and regulations in force from 1 January 2008 as described in the chapter 'Introduction'.
-The following paragraphs provide a summary of the most important changes made to the recommendations and commentary.
+In addition, the notes have been brought up to date in accordance with the legislation and regulations as in force at 1 October 2009 as described in the introductory chapter above.
+The next page provides a summary of the changes.